intermine/im-docs/docs/embedding/apps-c/publication-search.md

 **`scope`**

 Ah, the magic.
 You can either pass in an object of key-value pairs that will be accessible within our `template`.
 A more interesting approach is to return a function that returns said object.
 Doing so will make this component listen in on any changes in the object.
-In our example we are \(using slightly convoluted notation\) listening to changes to `query`, which is a [canCompute](http://canjs.com/docs/can.compute.html).
+In our example, we are \(using slightly convoluted notation\) listening to changes to `query`, which is a [canCompute](http://canjs.com/docs/can.compute.html).

 **`events`**

 Makes this component listen to events in the template and then do something.
-The syntax is: `<event>`.
+The syntax is `<event>`.
 In our example, whenever the user has pressed \(and raised their finger\) from a key on a keyboard, we call a function.
 This function checks that the key was `Enter` and updates the `query`.

 ### Search template